Kim Dong-han: 2020–present: Continued solo success and debut with Wei

 On January 26, Kim debuted as a theater actor on "Iron Mask", a musical theater based on The Man in the Iron Mask movie, alongside Sandeul and his fellow JBJ groupmate, Roh Tae-hyun.

 On June 25, 2020, Oui Entertainment announced that Kim will be one of the main casts for a TikTok X tvN D Story's web series, Trap, which will be aired starting on July 15, 2020.
 This series is also remarked his debut as an actor.

 After announcing that they will be debuting a new boy group, which Kim will be part of, back on June 17, on July 10, 2020, Oui Entertainment launched social media accounts for the group, which will be called "위아이" or "WEi".
 The group debuted on October 5, 2020, with their first EP, Identity: First Sight, with "Twilight" as the lead single.

-On November 6, 2025, Kim makes screen debut with "Replay" which tells the story of an idol star embroiled in scandal, a promising taekwondo athlete sidelined by injury, and a ragtag group of hobby class students who band together for a shot at a life-changing comeback.
+On November 6, 2025, the movie Replay, which marks Kim's big screen debut, was released.

 Personal life

-April 10, 2020, Kim underwent a tonsillectomy on after experiencing discomfort in his tonsils, even after several continuous medical treatment at the hospital.
+On April 10, 2020, Kim underwent a tonsillectomy after experiencing discomfort in his tonsils, even after several continuous medical treatment at the hospital.
 He spent the following three-to-four weeks recovering from the surgery.